President's PhD Scholarships

 How to apply

-The scheme will open for applications in Autumn 2017.
+The scheme is open for 2019-20 scholarship applications .

 There is not a specific scholarship application form.
 You should submit your application for admission to study at Imperial through our online admissions system and your department will put you forward for the scholarship based on academic merit and potential.